If you want to listen to the audio version of ULTIMATE STARTUP PRESS RELEASE GUIDE, press play here.

 This is often the most overlooked part, but it’s actually the most important.
 Most journalists receive hundreds of emails a day, so if you write a poor email pitch it’ll most likely get deleted without them even bothering to read the press release.

 So keep it snappy, concise, and on point.
 And whatever you do, don’t be too salesy or promotional.
-Here’s how to structure the pitch:
+Here’s how to structure the pitch when you send a press release via email:

 You can either attach the press release to the email or copy-and-paste it underneath your sign off, within the body of the email.